 Oldmeldrum, Fyvie & Turriff

-These three villages share a common theme in the A947, which runs through all three on the middle part of its journey from Aberdeen to Banff.
+This trio of settlements share a common theme in the A947, which runs through all 3 on the middle part of its journey from Aberdeen to Banff.
 None of the settlements are particularly interesting in themselves, but each has an item of historical interest for castle and whisky fans - combine them for a good, full day.
-Glen Garioch is the closest distillery to the city of Aberdeen but also one of the quietest.
+Glen Garioch is the closest distillery to the city of Aberdeen but also one of the quietest on mainland Scotland.
 Delgatie Castle looks a little shabby on the outside, but on the inside you'll find beautiful ceiling paintings and good cakes.
 The pink splendour of Fyvie Castle is probably the highlight of the trio, with fabulous grounds as well as its Edwardian interior.

 |[Fyvie Castle grounds]|

-Description: Little-known castle belonging to the Hay family, close to the agricultural town of Turriff.
+Description: Family castle belonging to Clan Hay, close to the agricultural town of Turriff.

 Description: Well-kept castle with sumptuous furnishings, extensive grounds and parts of the structure dating back to the 13th century.

 Location: Minor road end a mile north of Fyvie, G.R.: NJ 764393 ///boast.identify.planet

 Open (2019): Daily, April to September; Friday to Monday, October to mid-December.
 Grounds: daily.

 Cost (2019): £13 (adults), £9.50 (children), free for National Trust for Scotland members

 📌 Glen Garioch Distillery ★★★☆☆ (pronounced "Glen Geery")